algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 | Deep learning               | Deep Learning, is the concept of computers simulating the process a human brain takes to analyze, think and learn.
 The deep learning process involves something called a neural network as a part of the thinking process for an AI.
 It takes an enormous amount of data to train deep learning and a considerably powerful computing device for such computation methods.|
 | Neural network              | A neural network is a computer program that can be used to perform a wide range of tasks, such as pattern recognition, computer vision, natural language processing, speech recognition, and machine learning. |

 ### c.
-Context or Background
+Context

 The client is the director of a Computer Science school based in France.
-The particularity of this school is that everything happens in English even though all the students are French.
-But the students have a hard time complying with this rule.
-As such, most of their conversations take place in French when outside of the classes.
+The particularity of this school is that everything is in English with students from all over the world.
+As such, most of the conversations are not in english when outside of the classes.

 This is why the client requested a language detection system, to force the students to speak English.

 ### d.
-Goals or Product and Technical Requirements
+Goal

-Our client wants a device that will detect the language of a conversation between English and French.
-To do that we need to create an AI which can detect the difference between the two languages.
+Our client wants a device able to detect the language of a conversation between English and French using an AI.
+An accent recognition system will be implemented.

-This program should make use of Tensorflow and run on an Arduino Nano 33 BLE Sense, as required by the client.
+This program should make use of Tensorflow and run on a light hardware, as required by the client.

 ### e.
-Non-Goals or Out of Scope
+Out of Scope

 For the future, we have been thinking about how to improve the device, we want to add more languages like Spanish, Arabic, etc. We also want to add a voice assistant to correct English mistakes made by users and to give them a better experience.
-One of the possible improvements is to add an accent recognition system.

 <br>

 ## 2. Solutions

 ### a.
-Existing Solution
+Existing Solutions

 Many AIs can detect the language of a conversation between English and French.
-If we take, for example, Siri, Alexa, or Google Traduction, all of them can detect the language spoken by the user.
+If we take for example, Siri, Alexa, or Google Traduction/home, they can detect the language spoken by the user.
 The big difference between many of them and our AI is that they can only detect the language if the user previously configured the device with his voice.

 ### b.
 Suggested Solution

-We initially wanted to have our AI in an Arduino Nano BLE and use the Arduino's LEDs.
-But after looking at the size of applications like Keras' InceptionV3, we decided that it would be too complicated to make a good neural network fit in the memory.
+We initially wanted to have our AI on an Arduino Nano BLE but for the same price, we were able to acquire an hardware better fitting the project, the raspberry pi 4.

-We don't use Google Collab as GPUs are often not available.
+We don't use Google Collab's GPUs to train our model because they are of the older model `Tesla P80`.
 We can't let training run overnight.
 The size of our google drive limits our dataset size.

 We could pre-process data as they are loaded, using CSV and Pandas.
 But this makes it hard to work with Keras DataGenerator.

 ### c.
 Retained Solutions

-We decided to use a more powerful Raspberry Pi 3.
+We decided to use a more powerful Raspberry Pi 4.
-We will record sound over a 10s period, then convert this WAV to an image using a MEL spectrogram.
-Finally, AI would take the image as input and output a probability of it being English or French.
+We will record sound over a 10s period, then convert this stream of data to an image using a MEL spectrogram.
+Finally, the AI would take the image as an input and output a probability of it being English or French.

 We use Tensorflow and Keras python library to train and run our model.
 These are popular libraries that we are taught in class.

-We train our model in Kaggle so that we can use TPUs and unlimited size Dataset.
+We train our model with Kaggle so that we can use GPUs of the newest model `Tesla P100` and unlimited size Dataset.

-To process and load the images, we will make the conversion using a Miltiprocess.Pool to go faster, and once they are processed, we upload the image to a Kaggle dataset.
+To process and load the images, we will make the conversion using a `Multiprocess.Pool` to go faster, and once they are processed, we upload the image to a Kaggle dataset.
 We will use Keras DataGenerator FlowFromDirectory to load all the images before training.

 <br>

 ## 3. Further Considerations

 ### a.
-Security and privacy considerations
+Security and privacy

-The device will not be connected to the Internet to do its language search, it will be independent.
-The conversation data will be used for language search and will be deleted once processed.
-The main goal is protect the device and the user from potential hacks or data leaks.
+The device will not be connected to the Internet to do the recognition, it will be independent.
+The conversation data will be used for language recognition and never be stored.
+The main goal is to protect the device and the user from potential hacks or data leaks.

 ### b.
 Risks

 For this kind of project, we have multiple risk, especially around audios.

-#### Noises with voices
+**Noises with voices**

 Having noises in a voice recording can prevent the AI from predicting the correct language.

-To solve this problem you can add a function to your code to put noise on audio or you can find or create a set of voice audio with noises
+To solve this problem you can add a function to your code to add noises on audio.

-#### Differents accents
+**Differents accents**

-In the future, ALGOSUP will have international students that don't have a French accent.
-In that case the AI will make a probability between 0.5 and 1 because it will recognise English.
+In the future, ALGOSUP will have students from all over the world that have accents different from the french which is why the AI will make a probability between 0.5 and 1 to do the accent rating.

 If in a certain case, we want to evaluate accent other than French we will need to add more language recognition.

-#### Noises without voices
+**Background noises**

 When people work on computer, they often make some noises with their keyboard, mouse or anything else.
-If the sound if higher than the voice, the device will emit a blue light because it will not recognise the sound.
+If the noises impede the recognition, the light will turn blue.

-#### No sounds
+**No sounds**

-Sometimes in a project room, there may be absolutely no sound or noise, in this case, the device will not return any light because it will not record any sound.
+Sometimes in a project room, there may be absolutely no sound or noise, in this case, the device will not lit up a led.

 <br>